descawed/galsdk/sdk/README.md

 problems if the first character isn't the stage letter, though, so we'll adhere to that convention here.
 RMD is an extension I just made up for "Room MoDule"; it's not actually significant.

-ASDKX.json is a JSON file describing where various room-related data structures can be found in the modules.
+ASDKX.json5 is a JSON5 file describing where various room-related data structures can be found in the module.
 This file is only necessary for the editor.
-When importing a module into the editor, it will automatically look for a file with the same name but a .json extension and use that if it's found.
+When importing a module into the editor, it will automatically look for a file with the same name but a .json or .json5 extension and use that if it's found.
 If not, it will prompt you for the module entry point address and then attempt to parse the relevant addresses out of the code.
 That's likely to fail, though, because the parse code is tuned for the formulaic way the game's own modules set up the room layout, so it's better to provide the JSON file.
 To support that, the Makefile has ld print out a listing of where everything ended up in memory which you can use to update the JSON file.
+JSON5 is used so that we can keep the addresses in hexadecimal.

 ### Patching the game
 Once the room module has been built, it needs to be added to the game.
 If you're familiar with the game files, you can